CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 1. In the Bash session within the Cloud Shell pane, run the following to build an image from the Dockerfile and push the image to the new ACR.

     >**Note**: The trailing period at the end of the command line is required.
-It designates the current directory as the location of Dockerfile.
+It designates the current directory as the location of the Dockerfile.

     ```sh
     ACRNAME=$(az acr list --resource-group AZ500LAB04 --query '[].{Name:name}' --output tsv)